4: Technical Writing

 - Templates and collaboration tools

-- Templates with structure and references pre-set
+- Templates provide preset structure and formatting references

 - Examples: